DataONEorg/d1_python/d1_client_cli/doc/source/ref_session.rst

 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------
 **Node selection**
 -----------------------------------------------------------------------------------------------------------------------------------------------
-_`dataoneurl`             SYSTEM DEFAULT        String   Node to which to connect for operations that access the DataONE Root :term:`CN`
+_`dataone-url`            SYSTEM DEFAULT        String   Node to which to connect for operations that access the DataONE Root :term:`CN`
-_`mnurl`                  https://localhost/mn/ String   Node to connect to for operations that access a DataONE :term:`MN`
+_`mn-url`                 https://localhost/mn/ String   Node to connect to for operations that access a DataONE :term:`MN`
 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------
 **Slicing**
 -----------------------------------------------------------------------------------------------------------------------------------------------